 - Assistant Treasurer, acting for and on behalf of the Treasurer.

 If your organisation is listed on the REO, you must submit a statistical return each year.
+This is in addition to the reporting requirements to the ACNC.

 You do not need to submit a copy of your audited financial statement along with your statistical return.
 However, we may ask you to provide more information if we audit your return.
 This may include asking you for an audited statement.